Best Wood For Dining Tables

 Ash is one of the most sustainable natural wood options: It is fast-growing, self-seeding, and is in plentiful supply.

-Oak, walnut and maple are all great choices for a dining table, offering the perfect mix of durability and beauty.
+Oak, walnut,ash and elm are all great choices for a dining table, offering the perfect mix of durability and beauty.

 As all three for quality options, the type of wood you choose will likely come down to preference.At Hardman Design, we involve you throughout the production process, including sending you samples of your preferred wood, to help ensure we build you the perfect table.
 For more information, contact us.